rokingana/todo-app/README.md

 # YET ANOTHER TODO APP
-This app is part of my React training
+This app is part of my REACT training

 // UPDATES NEEED
 - Clear Input on submit